paolinomanghi/elixir_bari_2025/README.md

 See https://github.com/metashot/prok-quality for complete documentation

+Limitations: this (and the following) step of the pileline makes strong assumtions on the nature of the data.
+For instance, here we assume that all assembled genomes are either bacteria or archaea.
+If you have eukaryotes (fungi, for istance) in your sample, they will be discarded at this stage.
+For a possible Eukaryotic pipeline see https://github.com/metashot/awemags

 #### Step 3: Taxonomic classification of bins

 This step classifies the genomes passing the qulity filter of the previous step according to the GTDB (https://gtdb.ecogenomic.org/) schema and the GTDB-Tk tookit (https://github.com/Ecogenomics/GTDBTk).
 In this example we assume that you have downloaded the reference GTDB database in the folder "./release220".
 See the file "classify.sh" for the actual command run to produce the output